ffmpeginteropx/FFmpegInteropX/README.md

 ## Welcome to FFmpegInteropX

-FFmpegInteropX is an open-source project that aims to provide an easy way to use **FFmpeg** in **Windows 10/11 UWP Apps**.
+FFmpegInteropX is an open-source project that aims to provide an easy way to use **FFmpeg** as a decoder library in **Windows 10/11 UWP Apps**.
 This allows you to decode a lot of formats that are not natively supported on Windows 10/11.
+Please note that only decoding is supported currently, we provide no encoding or transcoding support.

 FFmpegInteropX is a much **improved fork** of the original [Microsoft project](git://github.com/Microsoft/FFmpegInterop).